Jx-ls/joshdwm/README.md

-### My own DWM Setup
+### My DWM Setup
-Copied from LukeSmithxyz's DWM rice
+- Copied from LukeSmithxyz's DWM rice.
-Used pywal for cool colors
+- Used Pywal for cool colors.